How Is The SSDI Amount Determined?

 SSDI gives a decent monthly payment, but the application and approval processes are not simple or quick.
 Prepare yourself for the lengthy application process.
 Most candidates must go through a few rounds of appeals, and some may need to reapply.

 You don’t have to go through it alone.
-Having a disability attorney on your side may increase your chances of success by three times.
+Having a Social Security Disability attorney on your side may increase your chances of success by three times.

 When Does a Person Start Getting Social Security Benefits?